 The search engine is explicitly biased in this manner to where foreign sites may not rank at all.

-They also have the market cornered for Chinese search queries thanks to their world-class language processing.
+They also have the market cornered for Chinese search queries thanks to their world-class language processing using artificial intelligence.
 This gives them a great deal of control in the Chinese search market, even outside of indexing search results.

 There are a number of areas where site rank is influenced that Baidu lags behind Google.
 In particular image results and backlinks are weighted differently with Baidu focusing almost exclusively on Chinese backlinks to affect ranking.
 That’s a far cry from SEO link building in the U.S. English-speaking market where the correlation between rankings and backlinks lies at about 20%.

 If you want to rank higher on Baidu, it’s best to not use these elements at all.